TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 The engine source code is [easily accessible](https://www.unrealengine.com/en-US/ue-on-github).
 While not Open Source, the [license](https://www.unrealengine.com/en-US/eula/unreal) allows you to read, build and modify the source for your own purposes.
 You can freely distribute any product you build using the engine (as long as any revenue you receive is below $1,000,000).
 In theory, this gives me a state of the art GPU rendering pipeline to experiment with.

+## The Nanite Pipeline

 {% include candid-image.html src="/assets/images/nanite-graphics-pipeline.svg" alt="Nanite Graphics Pipeline" %}

-## Details

 How does Nanite achieve its aim of handling whatever geometry you can throw at it?
 There's nothing like the Navisworks prioritized traversal to ensure that you hit a desired framerate.